georgefourm/popularity-prediction/README.md

 is used here to access the API.

 Optionally, a dataset containing tags for the tracks can be downloaded from LastFM, by running `download_tags` in the same manner, and using the `LASTFM_API_KEY` environment variable to access the API.
+There are usage limits to be aware of, but exact values are not specified in the documentation.

 ## Usage
 The data collection is a two-step process.
 First, the view data along with the tracks and album names are